Corgibyte/number-neighborhood/README.md

 ## Testing

 ### Describe: numberInterpreter(number)
-*A function that takes a positive integer and array of translations and will return the proper string interpretation for the number based on the given translations.
+*A function that takes a positive integer and array of translations and will return the proper string interpretation for the number based on the given translations with the following rules:

+* Numbers that contain a 1: all digits are replaced with the first dialect input
+* Numbers that contain a 2: all digits are replaced with the second dialect input
+* Numbers that contain a 3: all digits are replaced with the third dialect input

-Default translation: `const defaultTranslations = ["Beep!", "Boop!", "Won't you be my neighbor?", "4", "5", "6", "7", "8", "9", "0"];`
+Default translation: `const defaultTranslations = ["Beep!", "Boop!", "Won't you be my neighbor?"];`

 **Test:** The number 0 should return 0 as a string.
 **Code:** `numberInterpreter(0, defaultTranslations);`